Schooners Racing, “Rhoda Mary” and “Katie Cluett”

 T: + 44 (0)1865 52 2435 or Skype ‘gordonfrickers’

 You are cordially invited to follow The Art of Gordon Frickers on www.facebook.com/gordonfrickers

-In some cases, educational and private use for example free use is permitted.
-By International law these pictures and texts may only be copied after written permission and a copyright fee has been paid.
+For educational and private use we allow a free copy.
+However please note; as with all artist’s work, by International law these pictures and texts belong to the artist and his descendants, so may only be copied after written permission and for commercial use, after a copyright fee has been agreed and paid.

-Our fees are friendly our terms very reasonable.
+Our fees are friendly our terms always reasonable.